 Dusty Rhodes, Magnum TA & Baby Doll v Midnight Express & Jim Cornette (Cage Match)

 Any match where Jim Cornette is running around in his giant patchwork babygrow has a relatively high floor, so it was impossible for this to not be at least pretty fun.
 He was hyperactive from the very start, putting his dukes up like he wanted a fight when everyone knew he didn't.
 For a second it looked like he was actually about to, shuffling closer to the babyface corner with fists clenched, although it was of course a RUSE for Eaton to charge Baby Doll.
 Eaton getting armdragged by Baby Doll is undoubtedly the greatest armdrag in the history of our sport up to that point, and perhaps would've remained top of the mountain had Dennis Rodman not armdragged Lex Luger without even taking his shades off.
 The early babyface control ruled and Cornette was a cowardly wretch any time the action came remotely close to his corner, slinking down on the apron and clinging to the bottom rope for dear life.
 Magnum stared at him in disgust several times but I love how he never even bothered trying to lay hands on him.
-It was above him, even if he probably wanted to throttle the idiot.
+It was beneath him, even if he probably wanted to throttle the idiot.
 When Cornette did venture in he immediately U-turned at the sight of Dusty and practically threw himself into the cage to get away.
 Condrey was begging off on both knees only to get clonked by bionic elbows and big Magnum punches and Eaton was bleeding after maybe three minutes?
 Four at a push?
 I've watched this show in segments over the past 14 months so I don't remember exactly now, but by the end of this match I think the total number of blade jobs on this card was sitting at 12 and they still had the main event to go.
 There was an awesome spot where Condrey tried to piledrive Magnum, hoisted him up and got ready to drop down on it, but Magnum popped out of it and landed on his feet as Condrey landed on his butt, Magnum staring him down unfazed as Condrey backed up bug-eyed.
 Magnum was really great in this, actually.
 He gets to unload and walk tall early, then when he's isolated he garners sympathy with the best of them.
 I've watched a bunch of Magnum over the past five years or so now and I have no doubt he'd have been an absolute megastar had the car accident not happened.
 An awesome pro wrestler.
 I do wish we got a little more Baby Doll/Cornette stuff, but Baby Doll rushing him at the end and dropping fists while Cornette curled into a ball was pretty great.
 Post-match the Midnights and Big Bubba demolish Dusty at ringside and Bubba gets wellied with a cup fulla whatever, and at that point Cornette knew it wouldn't do to get himself stabbed while wearing pyjamas so he just grabbed everyone and ran for the hills.

 Ric Flair v Ricky Morton (Cage Match)